Apple Watch Ultra 2 vs Suunto Vertical Solar

 Which one is better?

-The Apple Watch Ultra 2 is the better buy for most people - its dazzling 3,000-nit display crushes the Suunto Vertical Solar's MIP screen.
-That said, grab the Suunto if you need extreme battery life for long hikes - it lasts up to 85 hours versus 36 hours for the Apple.
+The Apple Watch Ultra 2 is the better buy for most people - its 3,000-nit display crushes the Suunto Vertical Solar's visibility in bright environments.
+That said, grab the Suunto if you need extended battery life for outdoor activities - it lasts 85 hours compared to just 36 hours for the Apple.

 Who should buy each?